nymarya/nymarya.github.io/_posts/2021-07-06-walkability-is-there-such-a-thing-in-natal.md

 ---
 layout: post
-title: "Walkability: is there such thing in Natal?"
+title: "Walkability: is there such a thing in Natal?"
 image: "../images/posts/distances_cmap.png"
 categories:
  - eng